 - Confounding A concept that basically means that multiple effects are tied together into one parent effect and cannot be separated.
-For example, - Two people flipping two different coins would result in the effect of the person and the effect of the coin to be confounded - As experiments get large, higher order interactions are confounded with lower order interactions or main effect.
+For example, - For example, a study looking at the association between obesity and heart disease might be confounded by age, diet, smoking status, and other risk factors that might be unevenly distributed between the groups being compared. - As experiments get large, higher-order interactions are confounded with lower-order interactions or main effects.